 Candid even throws a whitening kit in with your aligner package for free.
-You can straighten and whiten your teeth simultaneously – just pump the foam into your aligners, put them on, and go about your day.
+You can straighten and whiten your teeth simultaneously—just pump the foam into your aligners, put them on, and go about your day.
 They can also send you a Philips Zoom whitening right after you sign on, so you can whiten your teeth before treatment while they spend a few weeks designing your aligners.
 However, this premium option costs an extra $299.

 After submitting impressions or teeth scans, it’s time to play the waiting game.
 Creating a full treatment plan isn’t necessarily a quick process.
 It requires the dentist or orthodontist to carefully examine your teeth, decide the best course of action, then craft an entire series of aligners that will achieve your desired outcome.

 So, don’t expect to find aligners waiting in your mailbox two days later.
 On average, Candid takes 72 hours to develop a treatment plan for your dentist and 3–4 more to manufacture and ship your aligners.
 That’s similar to most in-office aligners and faster than many at-home ones.
 AlignerCo takes around double the time—three weeks to create your treatment plan, then 4–5 more to manufacture and ship your aligners, which is slower than many competitors.

 A brand new smile is exciting, but it also takes time.
 How much time?
 That depends on your specific condition and the treatment you choose.
 Candid’s aligner plans typically last 6–9 months, although your dentist will give you a more accurate timeframe.
 AlignerCo says their standard treatment often takes 4–6 months, while their NightOnly plan takes 6–8 months on average.
 Both are significantly faster than Invisalign and other fully in-office treatments, which typically take at least one year.